4ms/stm32mp1-baremetal/README.md

 You need:
   - Any [STM32MP15x Discovery board](https://www.st.com/en/evaluation-tools/stm32mp157d-dk1.html), or an [OSD32MP1-BRK](https://octavosystems.com/octavo_products/osd32mp1-brk/) board
-  - A computer with the [arm-none-eabi-gcc](https://developer.arm.com/tools-and-software/open-source-software/developer-tools/gnu-toolchain/gnu-rm/downloads) toolchain installed (v8 or later)
+  - A computer with the [arm-none-eabi-gcc](https://developer.arm.com/tools-and-software/open-source-software/developer-tools/gnu-toolchain/downloads) toolchain installed (v8 or later)
   - Various common USB cables, depending on which board you select
   - A micro SD card
   - A USB-to-serial cable (only if you use the OSD32 board) such as the [FTDI cable](https://www.digikey.com/en/products/detail/ftdi-future-technology-devices-international-ltd/TTL-232R-3V3/1836393)
-  - Optionally, a J-link or ST-LINK debugger (only if you use the OSD32 board)
+  - Optionally, a J-Link or ST-LINK debugger (only if you use the OSD32 board.
+The Discovery board has an ST-LINK on-board)

 ![Image of STM32MP157A-DK1 board](https://www.st.com/bin/ecommerce/api/image.PF268547.en.feature-description-include-personalized-no-cpn-large.jpg)
 *STM32MP157A-DK1 Discovery board*